Charleston, South Carolina

 1. Audit and baseline

-Before anything changes, we document where the site stands — indexation, crawl behavior, Core Web Vitals, existing rankings, schema validity, and the gap between what each page is targeting and what it’s actually winning.
-Improvements get measured against this baseline, not against vague promises.
+Indexation, crawl behaviour, Core Web Vitals, current rankings, schema validity, and the gap between what each page targets and what it actually wins.
+Everything later is measured against this baseline.

 Screaming Frog · GSC · PageSpeed Insights